The performance!

 After waiting downstairs for a while, a bell rang to signal that the show was about to begin.
 Our tickets had us seated on the top tier, so we made our way up the spiral staircase.
 From there, we found our seats.
 I ended up on the right side of the theater with two friends while the other three SRAS students and Roxana were sitting across the aisle.
 The seats were the fold down type that you see in movie theaters, but they were definitely higher quality.
 I was easily able to see the stage and the rest of the theater as each row of seats was raised higher than and staggered with the row in front of it.

-Front entrance of the Bolshoi Theatre, New Stage
+Front entrance of the Bolshoi Theater, New Stage

-Front entrance of the Bolshoi Theatre, New Stage
+Front entrance of the Bolshoi Theater, New Stage

 The ballet, titled The Bright Stream (Светлый Ручей), began and the lights dimmed.
 According to the program, the ballet was written by Dmitri Shostakovich and focused on a troupe of dancers sent to provide entertainment for a Soviet collective farm.
 It premiered in 1935 and found initial success.
 However, I later learned from the internet that it was condemned in a 1936 Pravda editorial and then withdrawn from production.
 However, the Bolshoi brought it back after the fall of the USSR and has been running the show as part of its repertoire for several years now.